NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 return the monomials corresponding to $y x$ and $x y$.

-Operations on `NCPoly` objects result on another `NCPoly` object that is always expanded.
+Operations on `NCPoly` objects result in another `NCPoly` object that is always expanded.
 For example:

 	1 + NCPolyMonomial[{x, y}, vars] - 2 NCPolyMonomial[{y, x}, vars]